ros-navigation/docs.nav2.org/tutorials/docs/route_graph_generation.rst

 |

-8- We are now ready to export the node and edge layer as geojson files.
-Execute `export_shapefiles.py <prefix_of_file> <path_to_connected_edges_shapefile> <path_to_nodes_shapefile>`.
+6- We are now ready to export the node and edge layer as geojson files.
+Execute `export_shapefiles.py <prefix_of_file> <path_to_edges_shapefile> <path_to_nodes_shapefile>` within the scripts directory located in the nav2_route module.
 This script converts the nodes and edges shape file into a geojson file.

-9- Congratulations!
+7- Congratulations!
 Your graph is ready to be consumed by the nav2 route!
-If you wish to add nodes or edges to your graph, edit the layers and repeat the proccess from step 6.
+If you wish to add nodes or edges to your graph, edit the layers and repeat the proccess from step 5 to regenerate the graph.
 If you wish to adjust the graph, make sure `Editing` is toggled on for the node and edge layer.
 Then select `Vertex Tool(all Layers)` and toggle on `Topological Editing`.
-Repeat the proccess from step 7.
+Repeat the proccess from step 5 to regenerate the graph.

 Happy Routing!